Catalog Year: 2021-2022

-The minor in Islamic studies is designed for students interested in the societies, cultures, history, and politics of the Islamic world.
+This minor is designed for students interested in the societies, cultures, history, and politics of the Islamic world.
 It offers students the opportunity to study the many societies that have significant Muslim populations.
 These societies are not just in the Middle East.
-They stretch from North Africa to Southeast Asia and beyond.
-They include Europe as well as North America.
+They stretch from North Africa to Southeast Asia and beyond, including Europe as well as North America.
 To fulfill the requirements for the minor, students take a wide variety of courses from a range of departments.
 These courses provide students with a broad and well-rounded understanding of Islam.

 The minor will enhance students' opportunities for future study and employment, especially in the Washington, D.C. area.